 October 1, 2017 Sunday – Victoria to Vancouver and Eurodam’s departure

 My friends and I take the BC Ferries Connector bus service from Victoria direct to the Vancouver Cruise Ship Terminal.
 This is a great service, since once your checked (and tagged) bags are on the bus, they will be delivered right to your cabin on the ship!
-Since there are quite a few tour groups jamming the ship’s public areas, we go to the Seawest Lounge aboard the BC Ferry Coastal Celebration and have some snacks and coffee.
-A modest fee is charged in this area, but it is nice and quiet, getting us away from the crowds, and the snacks and beverages are included.
+Since there are quite a few tour groups jamming the public areas, we go to the Seawest Lounge aboard the BC Ferry Coastal Celebration.
+A modest fee is charged in this area, but it is nice and quiet, getting us away from the crowds, and snacks and beverages are included.

 I meet up with my friends in their cabin this afternoon while the ship is still docked.
 My friends found the bars aboard ship have a dozen beer on sale today, so we sit on their verandah watching the loading activity before our departure.
 I decide to find some lunch in the Lido, bringing a nice vegetarian sandwich back to their cabin to eat and have a beer with it!

 Later, we go out onto Deck 5 forward to watch Eurodam leave the dock and depart Vancouver harbour under Lions Gate bridge.
 I try out my GoPro Hero5 Black camera by taking a video time lapse all the way until we clear the bridge and sail past English Bay into the beautiful sunset.
 I’m also shooting with my Canon 6D dSLR since it is so beautiful as we leave port.